Muhammad Ibrahim (scholar)

-Muhammad Ibrahim (মহম্মদ ইব্রাহীম) was a Bengali politician.
+Muhammad Ibrahim (মোহাম্মদ ইব্রাহীম) was a Bengali politician.

 Biography

 Ibrahim joined the Krishak Praja Party, and was elected as a member of the Bengal Legislative Assembly for the Noakhali North constituency from 1937 to 1945.
 He was a member of the Madrasah Education Committee, and supported a request for the Government of Bengal to introduce a bill for the establishment of an Islamic university in Bengal.

 Ibrahim was a former secretary of the Feni Alia Madrasa.
 He was also a Khilafat Movement activist.